 The Great Outdoors

-With one of the most diverse topographies in the Caribbean, it’s easy to plan a mix of both beach days and green adventures that lead to national parks — some of which encompass offshore islands – rivers, waterfalls, and mountains.
-To boot, smooth highways connect much of the country, making the DR easy to explore.
-You’ll need to pace yourself and take distance into account.
+With one of the most diverse topographies in the Caribbean, it’s easy to plan a mix of both beach days and green adventures in the Dominican Republic.
+Many of the greener journeys lead to national parks of offshore islands, rivers, waterfalls, and mountains.

-Facing the Samaná Peninsula, Los Haitises National Park stuns with its giant rock formations jutting out of the sea, and petroglyph-marked caves you’ll find easy to explore.
-Mountain climbers will delight in the Cibao region of the country, where the weather is cool and the Caribbean’s tallest peak sits at 10,101 feet.
+In the north, towards the Samaná Peninsula, Los Haitises National Park stuns with its giant rock formations jutting out of the sea and petroglyph-marked caves you’ll find easy to explore.

-Beaches are the DR’s claim to fame.
-The varieties are endless, from white sand to golden, and even black.
-Aside from the Punta Cana area, cliff-hugged beaches ring the shores of the Samaná Peninsula, some of which can only be reached by boat.
-More secluded beaches grace the north coast, like Playa Cambiaso and Playa Arroyo Salado.
+The white-sanded Punta Cana area beckons for long beach days and smooth swimming, while on the north coast, cliff-hugged beaches ring the shores of the Samaná Peninsula, some of which can only be reached by boat.
+Other secluded beaches grace the north coast, like Playa Cambiaso and Playa Arroyo Salado.

-Pick any beach and you’ll find locals enjoying the sand and sea as much as you do, especially in the cooler hours of the afternoon.
-On Sundays, they bring folding chairs, coolers — packed with Presidente beer — and Tupperware filled with home cooked rice and beans.
+Everyone in the DR enjoys the sand and sea as much as you do, especially in the cooler afternoon hours the afternoon.
+On Sundays, locals know how to beach well, bringing folding chairs, coolers packed with Presidente beer, and Tupperware filled with home cooked rice and beans.
+You should join the tradition.
+If you forget lunch, along nearly every beach, you’ll find seafood shacks or local restaurants serving whole snapper with tostones, avocado and yaniqueques (Johnnycakes).

 Sights and Attractions